Unity-Technologies/com.unity.formats.alembic/proto.com.unity.formats.alembic/Documentation~/export.md

-# Exporting Unity GameObjects to Alembic files
+# Exporting Unity GameObjects to Alembic

 The Alembic exporter supports exporting single frame and multi-frame Alembic files and can export GameObjects with the following components: